Fishing industry in Canada: Sustainability

 Given the abundance of seafood products that can be harvested from Canada's fisheries, the Department of Fisheries and Oceans has established guidelines and procedures to support healthy and productive ecosystems, and maintain the fisheries for future generations.
 All seafood products that come from Canada's fisheries are required to be thoroughly inspected and comply with product and process standards for domestic and international consumption.
 These standards also apply to seafood products imported into Canada and ensure that seafood products are safe and properly identified.
 In order for a fish or seafood product harvested or produced in Canada to be eligible for export, it has to meet defined standards and originate from a registered fish processing establishment.

 An important part of establishing sustainable fisheries in Canada is certifying and monitoring where fish and seafood products originate from, where they are processed, and how they are sold to Canadian consumers.
 Certification of fish and seafood products means that producers must show evidence that their products have been harvested and grown in a sustainable manner.
 This benefits the fishing industry because it allows them to signal to consumers that the products they buy are coming from legitimate operations and are genuine products that are not inferior quality fish being re-labelled.

 Traceability is another important aspect of maintaining sustainable fisheries in Canada.
 Traceability identifies where a product is at any given time, where the product has been prior to its current location, and what has been done to the product since it was caught.
 Certification and traceability ensure that fish and seafood products harvested from Canada's fisheries comply with chain of custody requirements established by an independent third-party to avoid conflicts of interest between regulators and industry members.
 These requirements attempt to establish a sustainable management framework that equally incorporates the interests of the fishing industry and government policy makers, and maintains the integrity of the supply chain for fish and seafood products.

+In the recent years, the Canadian government has taken steps in attempt to promote sustainable fishing practices, which include such aspects listed above.
+Though despite these efforts, there are still major challenges facing Canada's fishing industries, including the impact of climate change on fish populations and balancing conservation with economic interests.
+According to recent findings, within the last six years, the number of healthy fisheries has decreased and most of the management indicators haven't budged.
+As of 2022, the current health status for 37.1% of Canadian fisheries have been listed as "uncertain".